Geri McClymont taught for several years in a public school district that utilized teacher performance pay.

 Nor does the pay for performance model reward teachers for taking courses to further their education and improve their teaching performance, or for earning higher degrees in education.

-5. The Pay Model Wants to Run Schools Like Businesses
+5. The Merit Pay Model Wants to Run Schools Like Businesses

 Teacher pay for performance is essentially an attempt to run schools like businesses where teachers are paid on commission.
 There are several problems with this approach: